 \section{Estimation methods}

-We now give a brief overview of the different VAR- or LP-based estimation methods that we consider in the simulation study.
-Though all these methods aim at estimating the same population impulse responses \eqref{eq:IRF_obsshock}, \eqref{eq:IRF_IV} and \eqref{eq:IRF_recursive}, the methods differ in terms of their bias/variance properties, and in terms of their robustness to non-invertibility.
-Mathematical definitions and implementation details are relegated to \cref{app:estimators}.
+We now give a brief overview of the different VAR- and LP-based estimation methods that we consider in the simulation study.\footnote{To visualize the various estimation methods, \cref{app:results_irfs} plots the estimated impulse response functions in a few data sets simulated from a single DGP.} Though all these methods aim at estimating the same population impulse responses defined in \cref{sec:dgp_estimand}, they differ in terms of their bias-variance properties, and in terms of their robustness to non-invertibility.
+Further implementation details are relegated to \cref{app:estimators}.
 All estimators include an intercept.